The Hands-on Course in Tablet Technology

 Courtyard Marriott Oxford

 Participants are responsible for making their own room reservations.
 The Inn at Ole Miss and Courtyard Marriott in Oxford have reserved block rooms for Tablet Course participants.
 The Inn at Ole Miss is on campus, close to on-campus lecture and laboratory facilities.
-The Marriott is located adjacent to the University of Mississippi campus at 305 Jackson Avenue East, also close to campus facilities.
+The Marriott is located adjacent to the University of Mississippi campus at 305 Jackson Avenue East, and is also close to campus facilities.

 Reservations at either of the referenced hotels should be confirmed 2-3 weeks before the course to receive the reduced rates.